 When planning my trip to Mexico trip I was faced with a big decision, the flights over there.
 I had a choice of cheaper options, which would mean taking over a day to reach Mexico from Manchester.
 Or I could pay a little more and reduce the journey to a mere 18 hours.
 Also, the cheaper flights meant I would have to bring my own food (for over a day of travelling and airport food is not the cheapest) and wouldn’t be able to check in a bag (not a problem as I was planning to travel with just a carry-on size anyway)

-In the end, I decided that my time was worth more than my money, especially since I had some points I could use to make a British Airways flight a little cheaper!
+In the end, I decided that my time was worth more than my money, British Airways.
+The price was still a little bit more than the cheapest journeys, but I thought it was worth it.
 Although I booked through British Airlines, the flight I booked was actually with their partner, Iberia.
 Since British Airways says that their partners give the same service, I guess i am kind of reviewing both companies in one go, and maybe all the BA partners!

 So, was the flight actually worth the extra money?
 Here’s my review of the flight to Mexico with Iberia/British Airways: